JeppW/smugchunks/README.md

 - __Length-based (chunk body)__: Discrepancies in the perceived length of line terminators in chunk bodies.

-I would like to add tests pertaining to inconsistencies in the integer parsing of chunk sizes, but I haven't been able to figure out how to detect such vulnerabilities blindly.
-If you know of a reliable way to identify such vulnerabilities, feel free to [reach out](mailto:jeppe.b.weikop@gmail.com) or submit a PR.
+I would like to add tests for parsing discrepancies in the chunked trailers, as well as tests pertaining to discrepancies in the integer parsing of chunk sizes, but I haven't been able to figure out how to detect such vulnerabilities blindly.
+If you know of a reliable way to identify such vulnerabilities, feel free to [reach out](mailto:jeppe.b.weikop@gmail.com) or open a PR.

 ## A note on false positives
 I'd love to tell you that smugchunks doesn't produce false positives.
 Unfortunately, that would be a lie.
 I've gone to great lengths to eliminate them, and in my experience they're really quite rare.
-Still, it does happen.
-You should therefore always manually verify each finding from this tool before taking action; don't report scan results to bug bounty programs.
+Still, it does happen, and you should therefore always manually verify each finding from this tool before taking action; don't report scan results to bug bounty programs.

 On a side note, if smugchunks consistently reports an issue that turns out to be a false positive, it probably means the front-end is doing some questionable HTTP parsing.
 Even if it's not exploitable in the way smugchunks expects, that parsing behavior could still be dangerous - definitely something worth digging into.